St. Faustina Kowalska

 When she was nineteen, Helena claimed that she had a vision in which God told her to go to a vast city in Poland and enter the convent.
 It is said that she took the next train to Warsaw.
 She tried joining several religious orders.
 However, they turned her down because of her lack of education.
 Finally, the Mother Superior of the Servants of Our Lady of Mercy decided to give her a chance.
 Helena was given the name Sister Maria Faustina of the Blessed Sacrament.

-Sister Faustina worked in menial jobs that did not need education such as cooking, gardening and housekeeping.
-Despite this, she was blessed by visions of Christ who handed her a special mission.
-Jesus wanted her to spread the devotion regarding the mercy of God.
+Sister Faustina worked in menial jobs that did not require education, such as cooking, gardening, and housekeeping.
+Despite this, she was blessed by visions of Christ, who handed her a special mission.
+Jesus wanted her to spread devotion regarding the mercy of God.
 He wanted her to help people remember that the Father is merciful and loving to all, even those who have gone astray in sin.

 The Secretary of Mercy

-Consumed by tuberculosis and by numerous sufferings which she unhesitatingly accepted as sacrifice for others, Sister Faustina died in Krakow on October 5, 1938 at the age of thirty-three.
-She was known with a reputation for spiritual maturity and a mystical union with God.
-Her reputation of holiness grew as did the devotion to the Divine Mercy and the graces granted through her intercession.
+Consumed by tuberculosis and by numerous sufferings, which she unhesitatingly accepted as sacrifice for others, Sister Faustina died in Krakow on October 5, 1938, at the age of thirty-three.
+She had a reputation for spiritual maturity and a mystical union with God.
+Her reputation for holiness grew, as did her devotion to the Divine Mercy and the graces granted through her intercession.
 Pope John Paul II beatified Sister Faustina on April 18, 1993.
 On April 30, 2000, the same Pope canonized her.
 Her feast day is October 5.

 Five Interesting Facts About St. Faustina Kowalska

-- St. Faustina Kowalska is known as the Apostle of the Divine Mercy.
+- St. Faustina Kowalska is known as the Apostle of Divine Mercy.

-- The remains of St. Faustina Kowalska rests at the Sanctuary of the Divine Mercy in Krakow-Lagiewniki.
+- The remains of St. Faustina Kowalska rest at the Sanctuary of the Divine Mercy in Krakow-Lagiewniki.

 - The original portrait of the Divine Mercy was painted by an artist by the name of Eugene Kazimirowski.
 St. Faustina described her vision and provided the details so that the portrait may be as accurate as possible.